History

 St John’s

-The first Church service under the name of Langtoun was held on Sunday 5th January 2025 in the Abbotshall Church building.
+The first Church service under the name of Langtoun Central was held on Sunday 5th January 2025 in the Abbotshall Church building.

 These pages will document key events in the life of Langtoun Central Church.